bor0/gidti/manuscript/chapter5.md

                                     (map_tree f tr2))
 ```

-The function `map_tree` accepts a function and a `Tree` and then returns a modified `Tree` where the function is applied to all values of nodes.
+The function `map_tree` accepts a function and a `Tree` and then returns a modified `Tree` where the function is applied to all values of the nodes.
 In the case of `Leaf`, it just returns `Leaf`, because there's nothing to map to.
 In the case of a `Node`, we return a new `Node` whose value is applied to the function `f` and then recursively map over the left and right branches of the node.
 We can use it as follows:

 ```
 Idris> Node 2 (Node 1 Leaf Leaf) (Node 3 Leaf Leaf)